 CEEN562.
-APPLIED GEOMICROBIOLOGY.
+ENVIRONMENTAL GEOMICROBIOLOGY.
 3.0 Hours.

 (II) This course explores the functional activities and biological significance of microorganisms in geological and engineered systems with a focus on implications to water resources.
-Topics include: microorganisms as geochemical agents of change, mechanisms and thermodynamics of microbial respiration, applications of analytical and molecular biology tools to the field, and the impact of microbes on the fate and transport of problematic water pollutants.
-Emphasis will be placed on critical analysis and communication of peer-reviewed literature on these topics.
-Prerequisites: Undergraduate microbiology course (i.e. CHGN 462) or instructor consent.
+Topics include: microorganisms as geochemical agents of change, mechanisms and thermodynamics of microbial respiration, applications of analytical, material science and molecular biology tools to the field, and the impact of microbes on the fate and transport of problematic water pollutants.
+Emphasis will be placed on critical analysis and communication of peerreviewed literature on these topics.
 3 hours lecture and discussion; 3 semester hours.

-CEEN564, ENVIRONMENTAL TOXICOLOGY, 3.0 Hours.
+CEEN564.
+ENVIRONMENTAL TOXICOLOGY.
+3.0 Hours.